 The benefits of a Bucknell education

-When you study science or engineering at Bucknell, you’ll learn directly from faculty who are experts in topics ranging from robotics to autism, nanomechanics, environmental geosciences, primate behavior, and more.
-You’ll have opportunities to get involved in faculty research or conduct research of your own, use professional-grade instrumentation, design and build projects, or coauthor a published professional paper.
+When you study Science or Engineering at Bucknell, you’ll learn directly from faculty who are experts in fields ranging from robotics to nanomechanics, environmental geosciences, primate behavior, and more.
+You’ll have opportunities to get involved in faculty research or conduct research of your own, use professional-grade instrumentation, design and build projects, and coauthor a published professional paper.

-You’ll join a community of students, faculty, and alumni who solve problems, create solutions, and learn through hands-on experiences.
-You can combine your electives to match your interests and goals; you might even choose to pair your science or engineering studies with a second major in the arts, humanities, management, or social sciences.
+Our faculty are passionate teachers, scholars, researchers, and mentors who are at Bucknell because they love teaching and seeing you succeed.
+Led by professors and your own intuition, you’ll delve deeply into the ideas and theories you’re passionate about while still exploring whatever else interests you.
+You’ll join a community of students, faculty, and alumni who problem-solve, exercise creativity, and integrate their learning with action.
+You can combine your electives to match your interests and goals; you might even choose to pair your Science or Engineering studies with a second major in the Arts, Humanities, Management, or Social Sciences.

-These big opportunities will take place in a close-knit atmosphere.
-With a 9:1 student-faculty ratio and 3,600 undergraduates, Bucknell gives you the chance to get to know your professors personally and form lifelong friendships with your classmates.
+These big opportunities will take place within a close-knit community.
+With a 9:1 student-faculty ratio and around 3,600 undergraduates, Bucknell gives you the chance to get to know your professors personally and form lifelong friendships with your classmates.

-Nearly all undergraduates live on campus.
-Visiting scholars and speakers come to Bucknell almost every week to complement your learning and explore important issues in depth.
-You can participate in Division I athletics, intramural and club sports, a strong fraternity and sorority system, about 200 student-run clubs and organizations, and diverse religious life programs.
+Nearly all of our undergraduates live on campus.
+Visiting scholars and speakers come to campus nearly every week to complement your learning and explore important issues in-depth.
+You can participate in Division I athletics, intramural and club sports, a strong fraternity and sorority system, about 150 student-run clubs and organizations, and diverse religious life programs.

 A beautiful campus, connected to the world

 Learning happens off campus too.
-Students frequently perform service locally and as far away as Nicaragua and Uganda.
+Students frequently perform service locally and as far away as Nicaragua, Nepal, and Uganda.
 They secure summer internships with nonprofit organizations and corporations.
 They study abroad through one of the University’s own programs or through more than 430 other approved programs worldwide.
-After they graduate, they live, work, volunteer, and study all over the world.
+After they graduate, Bucknell alumni live, work, volunteer, and study all over the world.

 Applying for admission